leon2968/ZenInventory/README.md

 - To build an inventory management System for business owners

 *What tech stack are we using?
-- Java, Spring Boot, Spring Web, Hibernate, MariaDB/MySQL, JavaScript, HTML/CSS
+- Java, Spring Boot, Spring Web, Spring Security, Hibernate, MariaDB/MySQL, H2Database, JUnit 5, slf4j, JavaScript, Thymeleaf, HTML/CSS

 *What is the design?
 - Sprimg MVC pattern